Gerret Korsemann

-Gerret Korsemann (8 June 1895 - 16 July 1958) was a German SS-Gruppenführer and Generalleutnant of Police.
+Gerret Korsemann (8 June 1895 – 16 July 1958) was a German SS-Gruppenführer and Generalleutnant of Police.
 During the Second World War he served as a police official in the General Government and as an SS and Police Leader in the occupied Soviet Union where he was involved in the Holocaust.
 At the end of the war, he was convicted of war crimes and imprisoned in Poland.

 Early life

 Korsemann was born in Nebel and took part in the First World War as a soldier in the Imperial German Army, receiving the Iron Cross 1st and 2nd class and the Wound Badge in black.
 After the end of the war, he served in the Freikorps "Grodno" in the Baltic States from 1919 to 1920, and remained there during the early 1920s.

 After returning to Germany, Korsemann joined the Nazi Party (membership number 47,735) and its paramilitary unit, the Sturmabteilung (SA), in November 1926.
 As an early Party member, he was a holder of the Golden Party Badge.
+At the April 1932 Prussian state election, he was elected to the Landtag of Prussia and served until its dissolution in October 1933.
 While an SA-Standartenführer, he led SA-Standarte VI.
-After promotion to SA-Oberführer and SA-Brigadeführer, he was the SA leader in southern Hanover Province in 1931–1932.
+After promotion to SA-Oberführer and SA-Brigadeführer, he was the SA leader in southern Hanover Province from 1931 to 1932.
 He was then promoted to SA-Gruppenführer in October 1932 and led the SA Gruppe Niedersachsen (Lower Saxony) until early 1937.
 At that point, he left the SA and joined the Ordnungspolizei (Orpo), Germany's uniformed police force.
 He worked as an administrator in the Orpo Main Office in Berlin until April 1939, working his way up to Oberstleutnant of Police.

 On 20 April 1939 he was accepted into the SS (SS number 314,170) with the rank of SS-Oberführer, and next commanded the police school in Fürstenfeldbruck from April to October 1939.